On the Viability of Stochastic Economic Dispatch for Real-Time Energy Market Clearing: Problem Formulation

-Stochastic look-ahead dispatch (SLAD) further extends LAD by considering uncertainty in future electricity demand and renewable generation.
-The SLAD formulation considered in this paper is a two-stage stochastic programming formulation, where the first-stage decisions are the decision variables at $t \, {=} \, 1$ and the second-stage decisions are decision variables at time $t\, {=} \, 2, ..., T$.
-Thus, SLAD is formulated as follows:
+Stochastic look-ahead dispatch (SLAD) further extends LAD by considering uncertainty in future electricity demand and renewable generation, i.e., SLAD considers multiple time steps and multiple scenarios.
+Namely, the formulation considered in this paper is a two-stage formulation, where the first-stage decisions are the decision variables at $t \, {=} \, 1$ and the second-stage decisions are decision variables at times $t\, {=} \, 2, ..., T$.
+This reflects the fact that only dispatch decisions for $t=1$ are communicated to generators and implemented; subsequent decisions ($t=2, ..., T$) are only advisory.
+The resulting extended SLAD formulation reads

-where $\mathbf{x}_{1}$ denotes the \emph{first-stage} variables, i.e., all decisions variables in the first time period $t=1$, and $\xi$ is a random variable that captures future electricity demand and renewable production.
-The term $\mathbb{E}_{\xi}[ Q(\mathbf{x}_{1}, \xi) ]$ denotes the expected value of the second-stage cost $Q(\mathbf{x}_{1}, \xi)$, which depends on the first-stage decision $\mathbf{x}_{1}$ and the uncertainty realization $\xi$.
-The paper considers a scenario-based SLAD formulation, with $S$ scenarios capturing the uncertainty in load and renewable generation.
-Thus, the term $\mathbb{E}_{\xi}[ Q(\mathbf{x}_{1}, \xi) ]$ is replaced with a finite sum, and SLAD reads